 WBA’s permanent working group on modern slavery reports to the CSR Committee and is tasked with driving ongoing improvements and a consistent approach to the issue.
 The group is made up of representatives from across our businesses and led by a senior leader.

-We recognize that business alone cannot eliminate modern slavery, a goal that can be achieved only through long-term partnership and collaboration between businesses, nonprofit groups and governments.
+We recognize that the goal to eliminate modern slavery can be achieved only through long-term partnership and collaboration between businesses, nonprofit groups and governments.
 We are proud of our membership in organizations such as CGF and the Palm Oil Transparency Coalition that work toward this common goal.

-These issues are also addressed in our worldwide set of vendor responsibility and sourcing standards, the WBA Ethical Trading Standards Policy, which states our opposition to the exploitation of workers through any form of forced or bonded labor, slavery, human trafficking or other labor practices that involve harsh or inhumane treatment.
+These issues are also addressed in our Human Rights Policy Statement and in our Supplier Code of Conduct, which were published on our corporate website in January 2021, and which state our opposition to the exploitation of workers through any form of forced or bonded labor, slavery, human trafficking or other labor practices that involve harsh or inhumane treatment.

-With regard to our own labor practices, the Code of Conduct further sets forth our standards for a diverse workplace that provides a safe and healthy environment and that complies with or exceeds local law.
-The WBA Global Human Resources Policy requires an effective program be in place to help ensure compliance with labor laws involving migrant and foreign national workers.
-During fiscal 2019 our human resource policies were updated to address the reporting, investigation, and disposition of any potential modern slavery claims within our own business.
+With regard to our own labor practices, the WBA Code of Conduct and Business Ethics and our corporate values of trust and inclusion set forth our standards for a diverse and inclusive workplace that provides a safe and healthy environment and that complies with or exceeds local law.
+The WBA Global Human Resources Policy requires an effective program be in place to help address the reporting, investigation, and disposition of any potential modern slavery claims within our own business while also ensuring compliance with labor laws involving migrant and foreign national workers.

-As we are a global Company with businesses in many countries, local policies provide additional guidance and detail on these issues.
-However, such policies may only enact standards that are equal to or stricter than those of WBA.
+As we are a global company with businesses in many countries, local policies provide additional guidance and detail on these issues.
+However, local policies may only inform WBA if their standards are equal to or stricter than those of WBA.

-Regarding potential violations or concerns within our supply chains or our own workforce, our Code of Conduct provides confidential reporting helplines managed by external services that can be used to report any concerns.
+Regarding potential violations or concerns within our supply chains or our own workforce, our Code of Conduct and Business Ethics provides confidential reporting helplines managed by external service providers that can be used to report any concerns.
 These contact points are available 24 hours a day, seven days a week and in a number of languages.
+Any reports are thoroughly investigated.

 Supply Chain Due Diligence